Chōshū Five: Studies in Britain

 Pegasus reached London on 4 November 1863, Whiteadder arriving three days later on the 7th.
 The reunited Chōshū students were introduced by Hugh Matheson, senior partner of Matheson and Company to Dr. Alexander Williamson, FRS, Professor of Chemistry at University College, London.
 Itō Hirobumi, Endō Kinsuke and Inoue Masaru lodged at the Camden home of Professor Williamson and his family, while Inoue Kaoru and Yamao Yōzō lodged at 103 Gower Street with the Coopers adjacent to the university campus.
 They all enlisted in University College London, and studied analytical chemistry under the tutorship of Professor Williamson.
 Between classes, the five students visited places in London such as the Royal Mint, museums, art galleries, shipbuilding yards, factories and the Bank of England.

 Inoue Kaoru and Itō Hirobumi returned after only six months in early April 1864 when they received news via Jardine Matheson's London representatives that the Chōshū clan was engaged in direct conflict with Western allied powers over control of the strategic Straits of Shimonoseki.
 Endo also returned in the later half of 1866 for health reasons.
 In August 1865, Yamao moved to Glasgow to study the shipyards.
 He worked at Napier’s Shipyard on the Clyde by day, and studied at Anderson’s College at night.
 He returned to Japan in 1868, the same year that the final member of the Choshū Five, Inoue, went back.

 150th anniversary celebrations

 2013 was the 150th anniversary of the Chōshū Five departing Japan to commence studies at University College London (UCL).
 There were several commemorative events held in both Japan and the United Kingdom to mark this event.
 In July, there was a celebration hosted by UCL at the main campus with participation from representatives of the Japan embassy in London.

 Visit 150 years later by Japan's Prime Minister

-On 1 May 2014 Japan's Prime Minister Shinzō Abe paid a courtesy visit to UCL and the monument of the Chōshū Five therein.
+On 1 May 2014 Japan's Prime Minister Shinzō Abe paid a courtesy visit to UCL and the monument of the Chōshū Five there.